aneldev/dynadux/doc/Debugging.md

 ### dynaduxDebugMiddleware.set(index) Set a previous state

-It is useful for debugging to get back in time, at a specific point to see how was the app then.
-This is useful for animations also!
+It is useful for debugging to get back in time, at a specific point, to see how the app was then.
+Traveling in time is helpful for animation implementations also!

 `dynaduxDebugMiddleware.set(1)`